MicrosoftDocs/Viva/Viva/solutions/rhythm-of-business-overview.md

 In this article, you'll

 - Define rhythm of business and why it's important to successful OKR adoption.
-- Outline the overall OKR cadence, known as the “four Cs”
+- Outline the overall OKR cadence, known as the “four Cs.”
 - Show the types of meetings and activities that tie into the OKR framework.
 - Describe in-app tools such as dashboards that integrate OKRs into your ROB.